yiisoft/db-mysql/README.md

 ./vendor/bin/phpunit
 ```

-Note: You must have MSSQL installed to run the tests, it supports all MSSQL versions.
+Note: You must have MYSQL installed to run the tests, it supports all MYSQL versions.

 ## Mutation testing